CosAnca/nucleum/src/style/README.md

 7. **Utilities** - Helpers and overrides.

 ### Tasks and Files

 ```
 gulpfile.js/tasks/stylesheets
 ```

 Your Sass gets run through Autoprefixer, so don't prefix!
-In the `production` task, output is minfified with [cssnano](https://github.com/ben-eb/cssnano).
+In the `production` task, output is minified with [cssnano](https://github.com/ben-eb/cssnano).

 You may also provide additional [`node-sass` options](https://github.com/sass/node-sass#options) to the `sass` property in css task config in `config.json`.
-By default, we've disabled `indentedSyntax` and added the paths to Normalize.css, Bourbon and Neat via the `includePaths` option.
+By default, we've disabled `indentedSyntax` and added the paths to Bourbon and Adaptable via the `includePaths` option.